devmfc/debian-on-amlogic/README.md

 - x96 X4 Gigabit (S905X3, 1000M ethernet)

 ## Install
-1. Burn the image to a USB flash disk or sdcard with some image burner like Balena Etcher, win32diskimager, dd or something
+1. Burn the image to a USB flash disk (or sdcard) with some image burner like Balena Etcher, Win32Diskimager, dd or something
 2. Open **boot.config** on the first FAT-partition with an editor
 3. Uncomment the **box=** line for your box.
 4. If you want to boot from sdcard: uncomment the line **root=/dev/mmcblk0p1**